Applying for a Passport at the Post Offices

 If you are getting a passport for your child, then you will also have to provide proof of relationship for that individual along with the other documents.
-You will also have to fill out a DS-11 application for a US passport.
+You must also fill out a DS-11 application for a US passport.
 You can find this online or in person at the post office where you are getting your passport.

 Make an Appointment

 Now you are ready to get your US passport, which will be in a stamp booklet form or an ID card, or both upon request.
 You will need to go to the applicable USPS office to file your application.
 Along with your application, include the documentation noted in Step 2.
-You may have to make an appointment to see a USPS Postmaster to file the application.
-However, most US post offices offering passport services are available on a first come, first serve basis.
+You may have to make an appointment to see a USPS Postmaster to apply.
+However, most US post offices offering passport services are available on a first-come, first-serve basis.